The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 Examples

--- Use the NO_USE_NL hint to indicate the optimizer not to use the NL join algorithm for the query execution.
+-- Use the NO_USE_NL hint to indicate that the optimizer do not use the nested loop join algorithm to execute the query.

--- For the join operation between the employees and departments tables, the NL-JOIN algorithm will be excluded.
+-- For the join between the employees and departments tables, the optimizer excludes the use of the NL-JOIN algorithm.

 SELECT /*+ NO_USE_NL(e d) */ *